-Augustusburg and Falkenlust Palaces
+castles Augustusburg and Falkenlust

-📮 Stop: Brühl

-How to get there: Augustusburg Palace is directly across from the station.
-From there it's a short 2.5 km stroll along Falkenluster Allee to Falkenlust Hunting Lodge.

-Two magnificent witnesses to an eventful past await you in Brühl - Augustusburg Palace and Falkenlust Hunting Lodge.
-The two palaces and their gardens and parklands have held UNESCO World Heritage status since 1984.
-Augustusburg Palace was built by Elector and Archbishop of Cologne Clemens August (1700 - 1761).
-He commissioned artists such as François de Cuvilliés the Elder and Balthasar Neumann, who between them created a great work of art encompassing architecture, sculpture, painting and garden art between 1725 and 1768.
+How to get there: Augustusburg Castle is directly across from the station.
+From there, it's a short 2.5 km stroll along Falkenluster Allee to Falkenlust hunting lodge.
+Two magnificent witnesses to an eventful past await you in Brühl - Augustusburg and Falkenlust castles.
+The two castles and their gardens and parklands have held UNESCO World Heritage status since 1984.
+Augustusburg Castle was built by Elector and Archbishop of Cologne Clemens August (1700-1761).
+He commissioned artists such as François de Cuvilliés the Elder and Balthasar Neumann, who between them created a great work of art encompassing architecture, sculpture, painting and landscaping between 1725 and 1768.
 From 1725, Dominique Girard was responsible for the design of the famous baroque gardens in the French style.
 Peter Joseph Lenné added an English landscape garden in 1840.
-Just a short stroll away is the delightful Falkenlust Hunting Lodge, one of the most exquisite examples of German rococo in existence.
-It was built by François de Cuvilliés the Elder between 1729 and 1737, also for Elector Clemens August.
+Just a short stroll away is the delightful Falkenlust hunting lodge, one of the most exquisite examples of German Rococo in existence.
+It was built by François de Cuvilliés the Elder between 1729 and 1737, also for Elector Clemens August. schlossbruehl.de

-www.schlossbruehl.de